prakashydv/prakashydv.github.io/hakyll-dev/posts/2017-06-02-GameDev-with-Phaser.markdown

 ```

 Now lets define actions for key presses
-Additionaly you can add code here if you wish to change player animation on a particular left key press.
+Additionaly you can add code here if you wish to change player animation on
-Sprite sheets are continuosly iterating so no special animation was necessary.
+a particular left key press.
+Sprite sheets are continuosly iterating so no
-I have left in the code for animation control as comments for reference.
+special animation was necessary.
+I have left in the code for animation control
+as comments for reference.

+First the horizontal movements :
 ```py
     if (cursors.left.isDown)
     {